 What I Learned from 131,520 GPU Optimization Attempts: When Benchmarks Measure the Wrong Thing

-The Study That Wasn't
+The Study That Was Not

 This was partially my own fault.
 I should have implemented more rigorous validation from the start, spot-checking outputs rather than relying solely on automated metrics.
 The high-level API substitutions were obvious in retrospect.
 Some of the subtler issues, like timing tricks or correctness problems, would have been harder to catch manually.
-But better sampling and validation procedures built into the experimental design would have surfaced the problem much earlier and saved months of work.
+Better sampling and validation procedures built into the experimental design would have surfaced the problem much earlier and saved months of work.

-What I Actually Measured
+What Was Actually Measured

 For a 4D tensor-matrix multiplication task, instead of optimizing the actual kernel, agents would write: